 Today, BCAAs are often used to treat a variety of medical conditions, including burns, trauma and sepsis, which is a complication that can arise as a result of infection.
 New research also suggests that BCAA supplementation could be beneficial for other conditions as well, such as diabetes and liver disease.

-- What is BCAA powder?
-Branched chain amino acids, also called BCAA, are a type of essential amino acid, including valine, leucine and isoleucine, that contain a branch on their side chains.
+- What is BCAA?
+Branched chain amino acids (BCAAs) are a type of essential amino acid, including valine, leucine and isoleucine, that contain a branch on their side chains.

 - What do BCAA supplements do?
-Research has uncovered a number of potential benefits of BCAA supplementation, including enhanced muscle growth, faster recovery time, better liver health, decreased muscle loss, enhanced athletic performance and increased weight loss.
+Research has uncovered a number of potential benefits of BCAA supplementation, including enhanced muscle growth, faster recovery time, better liver health, decreased muscle loss, improved athletic performance and increased weight loss.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.